Video Url

 Energy I-Corps is managed by NREL on behalf of OTT.
 The program management team is composed of:

-• Shelly Curtiss, Program Manager
+• Katie Woslager, Program Manager

-• Danielle France, Team Liaison
+• Danielle France, Team Liaison.

 In addition, the program management team is supported by technology deployment professionals at each of the 17 national labs who are responsible for recruiting and preparing teams.